ComputationalSocialScience/PHBS20-21/PreCourse/README.md

 Within the `resources` folder there will be sub-folders on a per-video basis.
 Please use these resources as you study the videos.

-Tom, this comment is for you to delete!